windley/CS462-Event-Edition/project/Lab0.md

 You may find it useful to put your code in a Subversion or Git repository and have your bootstrap script copy the code from there to your server.
 This makes it very easy to update your server.

 ## Security Credentials
 Everything in this lab can be done through the AWS Console online.
-The only key you will need to download to your computer is the keypair for logging into an EC2 instance.
+In addition to the credentials supplied by the TA you will need to download to your computer is the keypair for logging into an EC2 instance.

 This information will be useful if you choose to use AWS for the other labs in this class.
 Read through this information to become familiar with it, even though you may not need it.